 For those who primarily work digitally, there are tools like Bear or Notion.
 Both apps are great at organizing digital content, but tend to fall a little short when it comes to paper-based material.
 For that, you cannot beat Evernote.

 Although Evernote has become a little bloated over recent years, it’s still the best solution for dealing with paperwork.
-With its scannable app and even its own scanner, it’s easy to get paper content in a digital form.
-There are even notebooks and pens specifically designed to get content into Evernote.
+With its scannable app, it’s easy to get paper content in a digital form.
+There are even pens specifically designed to get content into Evernote.

-However, and most importantly, Evernote doesn’t just make it easy to get paper-based content into the app, it also makes is searchable.
+However, and most importantly, Evernote doesn’t just make it easy to get paper-based content into the app, it also makes them searchable.
 You can search within the documents even if they are handwritten.

 By keeping all documentation relating to the business in one place and searchable, it will make life much more straightforward.
 The same is true of information about prospective clients.